Stock events for Kimberly-Clark Corp. (KMB)

 KMB’s Geographic footprint

-Kimberly-Clark has a worldwide business presence, operating in over 175 countries.
-The company segments its operations into two main regions: North America and Outside North America.
-The United States accounts for the largest portion of its total revenue, followed by Asia, Latin America, and other regions, then Europe, and Canada.
+Kimberly-Clark operates in over 175 countries, divided into North America and Outside North America.
+The United States accounts for a significant portion of its revenue (47.08% to 50.13%).
+Other key regions include Asia, Latin America, Europe, and Canada.

 KMB Corporate Image Assessment